shresthagrawal/learnp2p/README.md

 ## [Let's begin!](/0/introduction.md)

 ## How to contribute

 * Open [issues on our GitHub](https://github.com/shresthagrawal/jslibp2p-chat-tutorial/issues)
+* Install node; For Unix-based consoles, open terminal and use the following command to install node - `sudo apt-get install nodejs`.
+Also install the node package manager, NPM, using the command - `sudo apt-get install npm`.
+* Install **docsify** using the command `npm i docsify-cli -g`.
 * Fork and clone the [repository](https://github.com/shresthagrawal/jslibp2p-chat-tutorial)
-* Install node, from bash run `npm i docsify-cli -g` to install docsify
-* From bash run `docsify serve` to start the live server
+* Open terminal from the location of the cloned repository and from bash, run `docsify serve` to start a live server (local-host) in your browser.
-* Contribute by committing and pushing changes to a branch of your origin fork and creating a Pull Request to the upstream repository
+* You can simply contribute by committing and pushing changes to a branch of your original fork and then by creating a Pull Request to the upstream repository.

 ## Acknowledgment